getavalon/core/CONTRIBUTING.md

 Here's a few things to keep in mind as you contribute code to Avalon.
 The overall goal is getting code merged as quickly as possible.
 Ambiguity cause delays, treat written English as code; it should be clear and concise.

-1. Every new line of code needs purpose and motivation
+1. Every new line of code needs purpose and motivation, preferably in the shape of an issue, alternatively as a linked topic in chat.
+The goal is giving future developers (ourselves included) an understanding of why something was done the way that it was.
-1. Every removed line of code needs a reason
+1. Every removed line of code needs a reason; but if you do manage to remove code without breaking things, you're a star and most welcome to contribute.

 **Description**